 Recommending friends or colleagues via word of mouth

-Use of social media sharing to promote your brand
+Use of social media sharing to promote your brand and create brand recognition

 Achieving a set minimum revenue per customer